What is Stress Incontinence?

 Stress Incontinence Treatment Options

-There is +no one size fits all solution for stress incontinence but a combination of lifestyle changes, therapies and medical treatments can make a big difference.
+There is no one-size-fits-all solution for stress incontinence, but a combination of lifestyle changes, therapies, and medical treatments can make a big difference.
+Most people see improvement when they combine two or more treatment strategies.

 Lifestyle Changes